 The heavens parted, the lightbulb came on, the flux capacitor started fluxing - and FactFreaks was born.

 Turns out that, by outlawing wrong answers, Mr. Hare had turned math fact practice into a challenging and meaningful race against the clock - and had created the self-instructional solution to the #1 problem of overworked math teachers everywhere.
 No more speed tests.
 No more flash cards.
-No more tears - for the kids or the teachers.
+No more tears - for the kids or the parents and teachers.
 FactFreaks, in one bold stroke, turned the age-old task of learning math facts over to the kids themselves - and gave them the tools and incentive they needed to do it successfully.

 Many years have passed since those days, and Mr. and Mrs. Hare and their son Phil have taken the FactFreaks concept and turned it into a 21st century application - one that’s free and instantly available to all.